 To my surprise, someone saw and liked that little website and asked me to build one for a home daycare.
 That was my first paid gig.

 After registering the company in December of 2000, I continued to hone my skills over the next 3 years, collecting several long term clients, while still working as a corporate travel/group coordinator.
 Oh!
 I also built a website for the agency I was working for at the time.
 In fact, the last corporate group I handled was able to do their registrations online - something pretty much unheard of at the time.

-In 2003 I left the city and ditched the day job to focus on building the web design business in earnest.
+In 2003 I ditched the dayjob, packed up the kids, and left the city to focus on building the web design business in earnest.
 In addition to web design, I also started hosting client sites and got more involved in programming and content management.